-While we don’t know what Trump’s generals think about reporting to a boss who is a draft dodger, we do know they are being well compensated for their efforts to turn the White House into a finely-tuned military machine.
+While we don’t know what generals working in the Trump administration think about reporting to a boss who is a draft dodger, we do know they are being well compensated for their efforts to turn the White House into a finely-tuned military machine.

 We do know that Trump installed retired Marine Gen. James Mattis to head up the Pentagon, while retired Marine Gen. John Kelly is the White House chief of staff and Army Lt.
 Gen. H.R.
 McMaster (who is still in uniform) is Trump’s national security adviser.
 McMaster, replaced the disgraced,

 retired Lt.
 Gen. Michael Flynn who spoke at the Republican convention and lead the crowd in the “lock her up” Hillary Clinton chant for some hypothetical and unspecified crimes.

 In addition, Attorney General Jeff Sessions named retired Maj.
 Gen Mark S. Inch to lead the Federal Bureau of Prisons.
 Inch has 35 years of military experience.

 Trump also appointed retired Lt.
 Gen. Keith Kellogg, executive secretary and chief of staff for the National Security Council, assistant to the president, whose salary is $179,700 a year, plus pension benefits.

 In addition to their generous pensions, Kelly pulls in an additional $179,900 per year as chief of staff, while McMaster makes $172,200 annually.